purescript-python/purescript-python/Impl.md

 In CPython, every Python file will be compiled to a Python code object, which will finally be executed in CPython virtual machine.

-In `pure.src.py`, we just create the code object, but don't execute it, for achieving the further flexibility of caching and composition of our compilation.
+In the earlier design, we create the code object in `pure.raw.py`, but don't execute it, for achieving the further flexibility of caching and composition of our compilation.

+Unfortunately, due to the heavy code generation by PureScript's type-level computation, the generated `pure.raw.py` can be always very huge and cause a `MemoryError` when you want to import it as a python module.

+To address this, we come up with a data file format [topdown](https://github.com/purescript-python/purescript-python/blob/master/src/Topdown/Topdown.hs) and use it to generate `pure.zip.py`, which is actually a `zip` file and shall be regarded as a compressed version of `pure.raw.py`, but also parse faster than a regular Python module.
+Sometimes, `pure.raw.py` can be more than 300MB, which certainly crash any `python` executable, but equivalent `pure.zip.py` can be only 50KB, with orders-of-magnitude speed up on parsing.

 `pure.py` Generated for Each Module
 ----------------------------------------------

-This is, actually the loader for corresponding `pure.src.py`.
+This is, actually the loader for corresponding `pure.zip.py`/`pure.raw.py`.

 This module implements the concrete code caching system which avoids the redundant Python source code to bytecode compilation, and finally greatly reduce the module loading time.